St Brendan's College, Killarney: History

-St Brendan's is a Catholic Diocesan College, founded in 1860 by Bishop David Moriarty as a boarding and day-school for boys under the name of ' St Brendan's Seminary'.
-The first principal was Fr.
-Michael Barry, a renowned Professor of Rhetoric at All Hallows College.
-Ill-health soon forced Fr.
-Barry to return to Dublin and Fr.
-Thomas Lalor replaced him.
-Fr.
-Lalor had the title, ‘Director’.
-The first principal to have the title ‘President’ was Fr.
-Lalor's successor, Fr.
-John Coffey (later Bishop Coffey).
+St Brendan's is a Catholic Diocesan College, founded in 1860 by bishop David Moriarty as a boarding and day-school for boys under the name of 'St Brendan's Seminary'.
+The first principal was Michael Barry, a renowned professor of rhetoric at All Hallows College.
+Ill-health soon forced Barry to return to Dublin and Thomas Lalor replaced him.
+Lalor had the title 'director'.
+The first principal to have the title 'president' was Lalor's successor John Coffey (later bishop).
 The college began in a large room on the ground floor of the newly built Bishop's House and boarders were accommodated in approved houses in the town.
 After the opening of the Presentation Monastery in 1861 some students lodged there.
-The land was rented from Lord Kenmare at a ‘peppercorn’ rent.
+The land was rented from Lord Kenmare at a 'peppercorn' rent.